 Growing up I used to love Nutri Grain bars in my lunch or as a snack, which is pretty weird since I am not really a baked fruit girl or a jam/jelly girl for that matter.
 But for some reason I loved those bars……until I realized they are pretty processed and full of sugar.

-Enter the homemade version.
+Enter the homemade strawberry Nutri Grain bar!

 It took me three tries to get the recipe right, but the third one was spot on.
 Super soft and moist, just like the packaged ones.
 Except with real strawberries and oatmeal.